All work

 Why I didn't reach for a framework

 Frameworks abstract away the fundamentals in ways that can become a crutch.
-Building without React forces you to think carefully about DOM management, event delegation, and state.
-Skills that transfer directly to understanding what frameworks actually do.
+Building without React forces you to think carefully about DOM management, event delegation, and state, skills that transfer directly to understanding what frameworks actually do.
 It also keeps the build zero-dependency and fast.

 What vanilla JS forced me to think about